 I am one of the initiators and the current coordinator of the biennial AndiNA international workshops https://andinabbar.weebly.com/.
 AndINa’s workshops have one primary objective: to initiate greater debate amongst scientists.
 They thus fill a void left by traditional conferences and workshops.
 There are no presented papers describing the participants’ latest results, just full-on dialogue about where real progress will come from, the hallmarks of successful research, the limitations of current approaches, and what we must to do to achieve our future goals.
 By bringing people together in this unique way, we hope to lead the way by publishing our deliberations and initiating new collaborations.

-We have held four workshops so far, with two more being planned.
+We have held five workshops so far.
 The first, in Montana in 2012, had the aspirational title of “Raising the Bar”, to identify approaches and directions that would achieve more effective research; the second, in the Spanish Pyrenees in 2014, was designed as a “Science Incubator” to develop ideas on spatial ecology and management, population genetics and seed banks.
 The third, in Alberta in 2016, addressed “transdisciplinary” research, challenging social scientists, ecologists and production systems scientists to explore, through a case study involving local land managers, how – or indeed if – this concept can achieve improved management of invasive plants.
 In Argentina in January 2018, we brought together scientists from the disciplines of ecological modelling, field ecology, evolution and bioinformatics, to debate the challenges and approaches of those working on species range shifts and local adaptation.
-The next is in the Eastern Carpathians of Romania in June 2020.
+In 2022, after delays due to Covid, we met back in the Spanish Pyrenees to debate “Doing ecology differently”.
+In 2022, there was a spin-off multi-disciplinary meeting in the Snowy Mountains of Australia, to discuss blocks and opportunities to the management of invasive weeds.
+We are in the early stages of planning our next meeting, hopefully 2024 in Chile…….

 For each workshop, 25-35 participants are accepted from around the world, balancing discipline expertise, general knowledge about weeds and their management and international representation.
 No financial inducements are offered, but there has been no problem filling vacancies (about 50 people had to be turned away for the 2018 meeting).
 One third of places is reserved for early-career researchers, via a competitive process.
 This balance between youth and experience has proven to be crucial to the workshops’ success.